 Prior training also includes Northern Illinois University where she studied under Judith Chitwood, Brian Carey Chung and Autumn Eckman.
 While dancing with Northern Dance Theatre she performed the principal role of ‘Raymonda’ in Raymonda and represented NDT at the American College Dance Festival.

-Emma's sets for BTI include La Sylphide, The Prodigal Son, The Masque of the Red Death, The Cask of Amontillado, and Zach Rosing Productions' The Rocky Horror Show.
+Emma's set design and construction for BTI include Dracula, La Sylphide, The Prodigal Son, The Masque of the Red Death, Beauty and The Beast, Baba Yaga, The Nutcracker, The Cask of Amontillado, and Zach Rosing Productions' The Rocky Horror Show.
 Emma is a founding company member of BTI.

 Catherine Jue is from Albany, NY where she began her dance training at the age of 3 with the School of the Albany Berkshire Ballet.
 She has spent many summers training at Saratoga Summer Dance Intensive, Boston Ballet, Charlotte Ballet, and Central Pennsylvania Youth Ballet.
 In 2015, Catherine graduated summa cum laude from Butler University with a degree in Dance Pedagogy.
 Under the direction of Marek Cholewa, Patrick Hinson, Michelle Jarvis, Stephan Laurent, Susan McGuire, Cynthia Pratt, and Derek Reid, Catherine had the opportunity to perform in Balanchine's Valse Fantasie, principal roles as Sapphire fairy in The Sleeping Beauty, and in Herzlichen Romanzen.
 Catherine danced as a trainee with Louisville Ballet for the 2015-2016th season under Robert Curran, Mikelle Bruzina, and Uwe Kern.
 She performed in ballets such as Coppelia, The Nutcracker, Adam Houghland's Petrouchka and Balanchine's Western Symphony.
-This is Catherine's first season with Ballet Theater of Indiana.
+For BTI, Catherine has danced as The Sugar Plum Fairy in The Nutcracker, and Mina in Dracula, as well as working as the Outreach Director.